The Most Standout Makeup Moments of 2018 So Far

 Andra Day

 Who says you can't match your clothes to your makeup?
-Day pulls off the purple eyeshadow and red lip in January.
+Day pulls off purple eyeshadow and a red lip in January.

 Photo: